kranzky/insoluble/folly.md

 Stepping inside, I bet you've never seen a place like this before.
 Angela, my trusty companion, has certainly improved my outlook on this adventure.
 The downpour outside ceased, and the temptation to stay indoors suddenly became overwhelming.
 Occasionally, I would glance at the nearby stands, but neither the books nor the environment itself could fully capture my attention.

-"Why are you rubbing that?"
-I exclaimed quietly.

 "Meeting such bulging extravagance has dazzled you, I've noticed," I said, observing the peculiar actions of the cafe patrons.

 "Where's she?
 Reminds me of crazy!"
 I exclaimed, unable to understand the bizarre scene unfolding before us.
 The cafe patrons were captivated by something that had stolen their attention, and I couldn't help but feel a mixture of curiosity and unease.

-Jennifer, now behind the captivated patrons, was putting on an impressive performance that had caught everyone's attention.

-"Angela, have you seen this before?"
-I asked, turning to my companion for answers.

-Angela, as mystified as I was, smiled and replied, "This seems familiar, but I can't quite place it."

-"Jennifer, stop the spectacle!"
-I shouted, hoping to bring an end to whatever was happening.

-I was taken aback by the frowns, but my nod was successful.
-The memorable performance lasted as clouds of hidden emotions transferred through the room.
-Jennifer nodded delicately, leading the way and explaining as she smiled.

 ---